CircuitCamel/woa-site/README.md

 The site includes character pages, session logs, and custom rules.

-Also, the site can be viewed on [dnd.circuitcamel.com](https://dnd.circuitcamel.com) for the main branch, and [dev-dnd.circuitcamel.com](https://dev-dnd.circuitcamel.com) for the develop branch.
+Also, the site can be viewed on [dnd.circuitcamel.com](https://dnd.circuitcamel.com) for the main branch.

 ## Features